Azazel990/C-Programs/README.md

 # C-Programs
-Some C programs that I created as practise
+Some C programs that I created as practice